 - Company rights for altering the device, such as remote wiping for lost or stolen devices

-Jonathan Hassell in an article for CIO describes a few additional components of effective BYOD policies, such as specifying the permissible device types and establishing a stringent security policy for all devices.
+In an article for CIO, Jonathan Hassell describes a few additional components of effective BYOD policies, such as specifying the permissible device types and establishing a stringent security policy for all devices.
 For example, consumers may opt not to utilize native security features such as the ability to lock device screens or require passwords because these features create additional steps that inconvenience users.
 Employees are motivated to make use of these simple features when clear company policies exist, and even simple measures can enhance company security.

 Additionally, your BYOD policy should clearly outline a service policy for BYOD devices, including what support is available from IT for employees connecting to the company network, support for applications installed on personal devices, and support for resolving conflicts between personal applications and company applications.

 Your BYOD policy should clearly outline the ownership of apps and data, as well as the applications that are permitted or prohibited and reimbursement (e.g., will the company reimburse employees a standard use fee, pay for certain applications, or a portion of monthly bills?).
 It should also outline security requirements for BYOD devices (e.g., will the company provide a mobile device security application that must be installed on employee devices before they are granted access to company data or will employees be permitted to choose their own security solutions provided they meet criteria outlined by your IT department?).

 Employee exits are also an important consideration when outlining your BYOD policy.
 When an employee leaves the company, what happens to the company data that may be stored on the employee’s device?
 Defining clear policies that explain the procedures that must be followed when an employee separates from the company, such as the wiping of the employee’s device by IT, should be explained in detail in written policies.